Federated Co-operatives: History

 In August 2019, FCL member Calgary Co-op announced that Overwaitea Food Group would supply the products for its grocery stores beginning April 2020.
 FCL executives criticized the move for their decision to be supplied by a privately owned competitor, and having a potential impact on the group's overall business (including its Calgary distribution centre).
 In response to the agreement, FCL closed its distribution centre in Calgary, and introduced a "loyalty program" of quarterly rebates on wholesale petroleum purchases by its members, provided that the member acquires at least 90% of their overall stock via FCL.
 The organization considered the program to be a safety measure for its members in case of further withdrawals from its system.
 Calgary Co-op filed a lawsuit alleging that the loyalty program constituted oppressive conduct.
 In December 2023, FCL was ordered to pay compensation to Calgary Co-op for fuel purchases between November 2019 and January 2023.

-In December 2019, Unifor called for a national boycott of all FCL operations due to a then-ongoing lockout and hiring of replacement workers to replace workers at Co-op's Regina refinery.
+In December 2019, Unifor called for a national boycott of all FCL operations due to a then-ongoing lockout and hiring of scabs to replace workers at Co-op's Regina refinery.

 In November 2021, FCL reached an agreement to acquire 181 Husky-branded retail locations for $264 million—FCL's largest acquisition to-date.
 They are located in Western Canada, and will be transferred to FCL affiliates or independent franchisees (under the Tempo banner).
 The sale was part of the divestment of Husky's retail operations by new owner Cenovus Energy, with the remainder being sold to Parkland Corporation.

 In late-June 2024, FCL shut down some of its internal systems as a precaution after reporting that it had been the victim of an cyberattack.
 Customer data was not believed to have been compromised, but the attack impacted the operations of Co-op retail locations, including grocery inventory shortages, and cardlock outages.